 The human brain has difficulty weighing the pros and cons.
 We aren’t built to be rational and often have internal biases.
 We need to see the big picture.
 (HSI, Training & Employee Development, Tips to Improve Decision-Making Skills.)

 By doing this, you will get away from the “inside view,” where the specifics of the decision overwhelm your analysis.
-Instead, you want to take the “outside view,” where you start with similar cases before considering the specifics of your individual case.
+Instead, you want to take the “outside view,” where you start with similar cases before considering the specifics of your case.
 (3 Ways to Improve Your Decision Making – Harvard.
 By: Walter Frick.
 January 22, 2018.)